raspberrypilearning/cd-intermediate-wearables-sushi/en/step_3.md

 + Go to the **File** menu, select **Examples**, then find **Adafruit NeoPixel** \(it may be at the very bottom!\) and choose **strandtest**.

-+ A code file opens.
+A code file will open.
 A code file is called a **sketch** in the Arduino IDE.

-Find this line of code near the top:
++ Find this line of code near the top:

 ```
   Adafruit_NeoPixel strip = Adafruit_NeoPixel(60, PIN, NEO_GRB + NEO_KHZ800);